Every miscarriage or pregnancy loss is unique and there is no right or wrong way to feel.

 Symptoms include bleeding (unlike period bleeding), nausea, dizziness, pain in the stomach, constipation.

-If you are concerned you should immediately request a scan or laparoscopy.
+If you are concerned you may be experiencing an ectopic pregnancy you should urgently seek medical help and immediately request a scan or laparoscopy.

 Please also see our article and video from Professor Robert Winston on miscarriage and ectopic pregnancy in our Conception section.